Trends in gravitational wave emission in axisymmetric simulations of rotating core-collapse supernovae: Gravitational waves

 Figure \ref{fig:aplus} shows the time series of the GW amplitudes, normalized to their respective times of bounce.
 Without boosting the rotation rate, the outer shells of the progenitor are, to good approximation, in hydrostatic equilibrium due to the self-consistent angular momentum transport of the \textsc{MESA} model.
 However, when the angular velocity of these shells is increased by a constant factor at the start of our simulations (except in model SR1), the centrifugal force is then insufficient to maintain a stable stellar structure and the star will bulge along its equator.
 This induces a drift in the quadrupole moment in these outer shells with a low frequency compared to typical PNS oscillation modes.
 On the timescale of these simulations, this low-frequency signal resembles a constant offset, most prominent at large rotation boosts and scaling in amplitude with $\Omega^2$.
 An immediate estimate of this offset may be obtained by isolating the (azimuthal) rotational terms in Equation (A14) of \citet{Mueller_Janka_Marek:2013}, i.e.,

 using the 1D progenitor data alone.

-Because this effect is largely artificial, and to ensure all panels of Figure \ref{fig:aplus} can share a consistent $y$-axis which is centered on zero, we post-process this low-frequency signal and subtract it from the time series.
+Because this effect is largely artificial -- a realistic star at the onset of core-collapse should not yet exhibit large non-equilibrium quadrupolar deformations -- and to ensure all panels of Figure \ref{fig:aplus} can share a consistent $y$-axis which is centered on zero, we post-process this low-frequency signal and subtract it from the time series.
 This is done by calculating the quadrupole amplitude only for the region with $r>10^{9} \, \mathrm{cm}$; however, if $r_{\mathrm{shock}} > 10^{9} \, \mathrm{cm}$, then the correction is extrapolated (as a constant) from previous times to avoid rapid changes to the quadrupole moment which can be produced by partial inclusion of the shock geometry (which is the case at late times in some rapidly rotating models).
-While this does not completely remove the secular contributions, it is sufficient for the purpose of simplifying Figure \ref{fig:aplus} to include only pertinent information.
+The threshold radius of $10^{9} \, \mathrm{cm}$ is justifiable by noting that the integrand in Equation \ref{eqn:aetwo_azimuthal} is heavily weighted towards large radii by the $r^{4}$ term, which more than compensates for the decay in $\rho$.
+In the case of model IR3.5, roughly $70\%$ of the initial secular signal comes from $r>10^{9} \, \mathrm{cm}$, and $99.99\%$ from above $10^{7} \, \mathrm{cm}$.
+Due to the scaling with $\Omega^{2}$, these fractions are even larger in more rapidly rotating models.
+While this method does not completely remove the secular contributions (e.g. ${\sim}30\%$ of the secular signal is between $10^{7}-10^{9} \, \mathrm{cm}$ in model IR3.5 and is not corrected for), it is sufficient for the purpose of simplifying Figure \ref{fig:aplus} to include only pertinent information.

 All panels of Figure \ref{fig:aplus} show an initial period of quiescence during the collapse phase, during which some residue of the artificial quadrupole at $r<10^{9} \, \mathrm{cm}$ is most visible.
-At bounce, all models show similar characteristics, with a high amplitude burst lasting several milliseconds which exceeds $50 \, \mathrm{cm}$ in all models, and can be as large as $500 \, \mathrm{cm}$ for rapid rotators.
+At bounce, all models show similar characteristics, with a high amplitude burst lasting several milliseconds which exceeds $50 \, \mathrm{cm}$ in all models, and can be as large as $500 \, \mathrm{cm}$ for rapid rotators; in most cases, $A_{+}$ is largest at bounce, with the maximum (absolute) value listed in Table \ref{tab:run_summary}.
 This is followed by a short-lived ($\lesssim 100 \, \mathrm{ms}$) ringdown of the bounce, which decays exponentially with time.
 Higher amplitude oscillations associated with typical pressure and gravity modes ($p$- and $g$-modes) only emerge $50-100 \, \mathrm{ms}$ post-bounce, and also decay in amplitude but on longer timescales of $0.1-1 \, \mathrm{s}$.
 Furthermore, the amplitude of these modes decreases as the rotation rate of the model increases, with oscillations strongest in the SR1 model and weakest in FR12.